GlueOps/deployment-configurations/README.md

 `previews` is a special directory that is used to configure ephemeral deployments based upon open pull requests are is covered in more detail in this [document](tbd).

+The `example-full-config` directory contains a `prod` example of the entire configuration without using the layering structure found in other examples.

 ```sh
 apps
 ├── front-end-antonios-tacos